open5e/open5e/source/monsters/monsters_a-z/A/animated-object-rug-of-smothering.rst

-.. _srd_Animated-Object: Rug of Smothering:
+.. _srd:animated-object: rug of smothering:

 Animated Object: Rug of Smothering
 ----------------------------------